-7 Signs You Would Be a Great Surrogate
+7 Qualities of a Great Surrogate

-Lauren Mello
+- Lauren Mello

 Do you want to be a surrogate but you aren't sure if you'd be a good fit?
 Here are seven signs that you would make a great gestational carrier.